 Happy Earth independence day, y’all!

-Bottom line: Planet Earth reaches its most distant point from the sun for 2014 on July 4 at 0 hours UTC).
-That’s 7 p.m.
-Central Daylight Time on July 3, here in the U.S. Astronomers call this yearly point in Earth’s orbit our aphelion.
+Bottom line: Planet Earth reaches its most distant point from the sun for 2015 on July 6 at 19:41 Universal Time.
+That’s 2:41 p.m.
+Central Daylight Time on July 6, here in the U.S. Astronomers call this yearly point in Earth’s orbit our aphelion.